 To set up power of attorney, both the principal and agent sign and date a power of attorney form.

-Chapter 68 of Title 28 of the Code of Arkansas (the Uniform Power of Attorney Act) controls the creation of power of attorney forms within the state.
+Chapter 68 of Title 28 of the Code of Arkansas (the Uniform Power of Attorney Act) controls the creation of a power of attorney forms within the state.
 All forms on this page adhere to this chapter of the Wills, Estates, and Fiduciary Relationships title of the Code of Arkansas.

-For a power of attorney to be valid, it must follow the Arkansas Uniform Power of Attorney Act linked above, and requires the following:
+For a power of attorney to be valid, it must follow the Arkansas Uniform Power of Attorney Act linked above and requires the following: